-6. Recent Accounting Pronouncements
+4. Recent Accounting Pronouncements

 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
 The guidance in this Accounting Standards Update ("ASU") supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-The Organization is currently evaluating the impact of the pending adoption of the new standard on the financial statements.
+The new standard was effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
+The adoption of the new standard did not have an impact or the Organization's financial statements.

-7. Uncertainties
+5. Uncertainties